Delivering landscape and community benefits through partnerships and investment.

 This project will demonstrate that relatively low-cost interventions and changes in grazing practices can rehydrate grazing landscapes, improve soil, water, and biodiversity assets, and remediate existing erosion.

-Five demonstration properties will participate in the design, implementation, and evaluation of on ground works and grazing practices with recognized industry experts.
-These properties will be monitored, case studies developed, and field days/education events held to share the outcomes and benefits across a wider network of graziers.
+Five demonstration properties participated in the design, implementation, and evaluation of on ground works and grazing practices with recognized industry experts.
+The properties were monitored, case studies developed, and field days/education events were held to share the outcomes and benefits across a wider network of graziers.

 This Activity is funded through the Future Drought Fund (FDF) Drought Resilient Soils and landscapes (DRSL) Grants Program.